mth229/mth229.github.io/index.md

-!!! note "Version 1.6 or newer"
-    These use version v1.6 of Julia.
-See all projects at [https://github.com/mth229/229-projects](https://github.com/mth229/229-projects)
+> These project use version v1.6 of Julia.

 ## Introduction